mathew-j-davis/shuttle/docs/readme_notes.md

 CAVEATS:

-This script support parallel scanning with a configurable number of concurrent scans, however either `mdatp` or the parallel libraries seem not to have been stable when used together with reading output from `mdatp`.
+The application supports parallel scanning with a configurable number of concurrent scans, however either `mdatp` or the parallel libraries seem not to have been stable when used together with reading output from `mdatp`.
 Until this is understood, ONLY USE ONE THREAD.